 This an area that you won't find discussed by many dentists nor at many places on the web yet I find it the cornerstone to the restorative part of my practice.
 "Restorative" refers to primarily placing crowns as required on weak and broken teeth.
 Naturally most people have negative thoughts about "gold" in their teeth.
 They think of it as old technology and very unaccepable in appearance.
 As far as technology goes, there have been advances in the metals combined with gold to improve its properties and dental cements have made huge progress in helping gold (and all crowns) stay in place much better.
 When it comes to the appearance of gold I would NEVER place a crown in an unacceptable visual area.
 I would never try to "talk" a 24 year old woman into gold in areas that would show in a smile.
 Yet I WOULD try to convince this same attractive woman into have gold placed on very back molars where it would out last porcelain and NO ONE could ever see it.

 What a good question.
-Even within this website there is a "cosmetic dentistry" area.
-I even show cases that have all porcelain and porcelain-to-metal crowns.
-So what gives?
 Well, first off we're speaking about gold on back teeth and most specifically, the molars.
 Second, taking off perfectly good enamel just to cover it back with something that looks like enamel stopped making sense to me.
 Third, where necessary, tooth colored materials can be used on the front side of crowns so that metal won't appear in the smile line.
 Fourth, experience is a great teacher, it takes time to really develop a philosophy of practice.
 There are many philosophies to choose from, one famous philosopher - Hippocrates - cautioned physicians that their main goal was to "do no harm".
 Seeing failures and finding incredible mentors I got to the point where I knew I would only have gold restorations in my mouth and in the mouths of my family, I could then do no different for my patients.
 Fifth, (and VERY important) I always educate the patient to the benefits before proceeding with this or any other therapy, ultimately, it is the patient's decision as to how to restore their teeth..
 Read on and I think you'll begin to see why I feel the way that I do.